mwdle/IDC/README.md

 ### Pinout Info:
 * errorLED is the pin of your onboard red LED.
 This program uses pin D0 (16) on the ESP8266 NodeMCU.
 * The default display pins (SCL and SDA) default to pins D1 and D2, respectively, on the ESP8266.
 However, these defaults can be overriden by adding the following to the setup(): Wire.begin(sda, scl);

+### License
+* This project is licensed under the GPL 3.0 license.
+However, please note that the images included in this repository are not covered by this license.
+For more information, see the `IMAGES_LICENSE.txt` file.